Womb cancer is cancer that affects the womb.

 These symptoms are common and can be caused by many different conditions.

-Having them does not definitely mean you have womb cancer.
-But it's important to get the symptoms checked by your GP.
+Having symptoms does not mean you have womb cancer.
+But it's important to get them checked by your GP.

 Do not wait to contact your GP.
-If the symptoms are caused by cancer, it can be easier to treat if it's found early.
+If the symptoms are caused by cancer, it can be easier to treat when found early.

 What happens at your GP appointment

-You will be asked about your health, family medical history and your symptoms.
+Your GP will ask about your health, family medical history and your symptoms.

-Tell your GP if you or your family have any history of cancer or Lynch syndrome.
+Tell them if you or your family have any history of cancer or Lynch syndrome.

-You may be need to be examined, you can ask for a female doctor or nurse.
+Your GP may need to examine you.
+You can ask for a female doctor or nurse.

 You'll be asked to undress from the waist down, behind a screen.
 You'll be given a sheet to put over you.